-Besides my eagerness to witness the glitz of Las Vegas for the very first time (none of my friends have had their bachelorette parties here yet–imagine that!), I can't wait to see some of the sights that will be on display at the International Fluid Power Exposition in the Las Vegas Convention Center.
-IFPE will begin on March 7, with college-level courses beginning at 8 a.m. on Monday, March 6.
+Besides my eagerness to witness the glitz of Las Vegas for the very first time, (none of my friends have had their bachelorette parties yet–imagine that!)
+I can't wait to see some of the sights that will be on display at the International Fluid Power Exposition in the Las Vegas Convention Center.
+IFPE wil begin on March 7, with college-level courses beginning at 8 a.m. on Monday, March 6.
 See you there!

 In addition, the Energy Efficient Hydraulics and Pneumatics Conference (EEHPC) will begin on Wednesday, March 8th.
 I hope to find the time to attend courses like Using Electronics to Improve Efficiency and Productivity (Hydraulics) to understand how systems can become more efficient using technologies available today.
 The courses will touch on electronics and programming so that fluid power professionals can know what skills are important as the industry evolves toward smart and continuously monitored systems.
 These courses will be located in South Hall 3 at rooms S233 and S232.